 - Finance: Junior now makes a substantial and fair contribution to club upkeep

-- In 2019, the Women’s side won the inaugural Surrey Slam T20 tournament, while also going undefeated in the league to win promotion to Division 1 and in 2020 the Women’s squad attracted 12 new players.
+- Women’s section has grown to 30+ players in 2022 we expect to run two women’s squads.
+In 2019, our Women’s side won the inaugural Surrey Slam T20 tournament, while also going undefeated in the league to win promotion to Division 1.

-- Men’s playing demand has grown to require seven league sides and on occasions, an additional friendly side.
-We also formed a new regular midweek T20 team and increased the amount of friendly cricket available
+- Men’s playing demand has grown to require seven league sides and most weekends, an additional friendly side.
+We also formed a new regular midweek T20 team and increased the amount of friendly cricket available.

 - Delivered a full 12 weeks junior training programme, 107 junior games, a summer camp and 140 senior games in 2020, while adhering strictly to ECB Covid-Secure guidelines

-- Raised £3k from the ECB in 2021 to partially fund new grounds machinery.
+- Raised £3k from the ECB in 2021 to partially fund new grounds machinery and a £7k grant for two Flicx Wickets.
+We have also invested in two new batting cages to use with the Flicx Wickets.
 Previously raised grants of similar amounts for new covers and club furniture.

 Plans for 2021